 - Select Tools > Record Macro, then perform your keystrokes and commands.
-Be sure to save the sequence as a macro file after recording. - Select Tools > New Macro > RMC, then build a sequence of commands with the Macro Editor.
+Be sure to save the sequence as a macro file after recording. - Select Tools > New Macro > EML / RMC / VBA, then build a sequence of commands with the appropriate editor.

 To combine the speed of recording macros with the power of written command lines, record the basics, then use the Macro Editor to edit and add to the macro sequence.
 For details about macro commands, see Macro Commands.